k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ### AI Assistant

-You can use the built-in AI Assistant for creating SQL statements, by providing the AI Assistant your desired statement in a natural language.
+You can use the built-in AI Assistant for creating SQL statements, by entering your desired statement in natural language for the AI Assistant.
 To use the AI Assistant:

 1. Click on the AI icon (<img src="images/web/ai-2-bw.png" />) at the top right side of the Query Builder Editor panel.